-\section{Verification of $C$-Enforceability}
+\section{Verification of $C$-enforceability}

-Recall that two scenarios about defensive functions are considered: one involves constraints on how outputs are modified, and the other does not involve such constraints.
-In this section, considering defensive functions without constraints, we first propose a necessary and sufficient condition for a string-based defensive function to be $C$-enforceable; this condition can be checked in polynomial time based on a verifier construction, an approach that has lower complexity compared to the one based on the diagnoser.
-Then, a defensive verifier is constructed to capture all desirable defensive actions following system activity.
-Finally, an $E$-verifier is built by a special synchronization mechanism between a verifier and a defensive verifier to verify the $C$-Enforceability of the defender in the scenario, where the defensive function has to operate under constraints.

-Specifically, the E-verifier can be used to obtain, with polynomial complexity, one necessary and one sufficient condition for $C$-Enforceability; in case that the sufficient condition is satisfied, the E-verifier allows us to obtain a strategy to enforce concealability, also with polynomial complexity; these will be contrasted against the approach using constructions with exponential complexity \cite{2014Wu} (the latter however, provides a necessary and sufficient condition).
+In this section, a verifier and a defensive verifier are constructed to respectively capture system behavior and all feasible defensive actions following system activity.
+Then, an $E$-verifier is built by a special synchronization mechanism between a verifier and a defensive verifier to verify $C$-enforceability for a defensive function that has to operate under deletion, insertion, and replacement constraints.
+Specifically, the $E$-verifier can be used to obtain, with polynomial complexity, one necessary and one sufficient condition for $C$-enforceability; in case that the sufficient condition is satisfied, the trimmed version of the $E$-verifier leads to a strategy to enforce concealability, also with polynomial complexity.
+These developments should be contrasted against constructions with exponential complexity \cite{2014Wu} (the latter, however, provide a necessary and sufficient condition).